 - Copy the agent upgrade file to the servers where the agent is installed.

 - Double-click the agent upgrade file, and follow the instructions for upgrading the agent.

 App Layering upgrades include driver updates, new features, and the bug fixes documented in the What’s new.
-Once you upgrade the App Layering appliance, your published images also need upgrading to get the latest improvements.
+Once you upgrade the appliance, upgrade your published images.

 - Log into the layering management console.

 - Select the Images tab.
 Your image templates are displayed.

 - If you want to verify or update a template’s settings, select the image template, and click Edit Template.
 Edit the settings and click Save Template and Publish on the last tab of the wizard.

 - If the image template does not need editing, simply select the template, click Publish Layered Image on the action bar.
 In the wizard that opens, click Publish Layered Image.